serdarburakguneri/hobby-streamer/backend/transcoder/README.md

 # Transcoder Service

-Background worker that processes video jobs from an SQS queue, including analysis and transcoding to HLS and DASH formats.
+Background worker that processes video jobs from an SQS queue, including analysis and transcoding to HLS and DASH formats with comprehensive error handling and resilience patterns.

 ## Features
 - Consumes jobs from an SQS queue using the shared SQS package
 - Runs ffmpeg-based analysis and transcoding jobs (HLS, DASH)
-- Direct job handler registration without dispatcher abstraction
+- Error handling with typed errors and retry mechanisms

 ## Requirements
 - Go 1.22+